Postdoctoral positions in condensed matter and quantum information theory

 - a list of publications,

-- the electronic (email) contact details of three potential referees.
+- the electronic (email) contact details of two potential referees.

 Master- and Bachelor theses